NERV-DAO/documentation/NERV by-laws.md

 Dates for the meetings, mission and composition of the DAO organs; work orders and other details regarding leadership and management.

 <li><b>Deliberative criteria</b></li>
 Rules for decision-making and internal communication as well as criteria for establishing and curating proposals.
+Reporting tools.
+Off-chain governance.

 <li><b>Smart-contracts</b></li>
 Financing of party activities, transparency; management of the treasury.